by Tom Barrance | Updated April 2026

 For most people who want to shoot good quality video, a mirrorless camera is the best option.
 They’re good for shallow focus and low light, while being smaller and lighter than a DSLR.
 I’d look for one with image stabilisation, microphone and headphone sockets, and an eye-level viewfinder.
 My recommendations are on this page.

 I wouldn’t buy a new DSLR now, but used ones are an affordable way to get the advantages of a larger sensor.
 Canon are the best choice: they have good colour rendition, and it’s easy to adapt them to take older manual focus lenses.
-Models to consider include the 650D/T4i, the more robust 70D, or the professional 5D Mk III or Mk IV.
+Models to consider include the 650D/T4i, the more robust 70D, or the professional 5D Mk II or III.

 For events and news, a good camcorder could be better.
 Audio is easier and they’re easier to pick up and start shooting.
 And by the time you’ve stopped down the lens on an SLR to give you enough depth of field for a fast-moving scene, there sometimes isn’t that much difference in low light performance.